thelfer/mfem-mgis/docs/paper/joss/paper.md

 this problem can be used to describe heat transfer or micromorphic damage, depending on the behaviour integrators declared, as explained in the next section.
-The `NonLinearEvolutionProblem` class supports both sequential and parallel computations and let the user exploits a large subset of `MFEM` abilities, including the use of finite elements of arbitrary orders.
+The `NonLinearEvolutionProblem` class supports both sequential and parallel computations and lets the user exploit a large subset of `MFEM` abilities, including the use of finite elements of arbitrary orders.